CodifyDPG/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Github Website: Welcome to my blog :D!
 ---

 This is a website created to test Github website services and learn for further projects, thank you for visiting!